Alternatives to Encryption

 check

 What happens if the department violates the agreement?
-Build in accountability.
+Accountability has to be built in, not assumed.

-Every community has options.
-Use these models to push back against full encryption and preserve transparency.
+Every community has alternatives.
+Use these models to push back and keep some level of transparency intact.